iunera/json-ld-markdown/lib/README.md

 # markdown-to-json-ld

-Transform Markdown to JSON-LD with Advanced Table & Annotation Support
+Transform Markdown to JSON-LD with Advanced Table & Annotation Support for JavaScript developers optimizing for AI.

 This is the npm package for the [json-ld-markdown](https://github.com/iunera/json-ld-markdown) project.